therealzoxide/archdots/README.md

 hyprshot - wrapper script for grim + slurp, makes life easier
 nwg-look - applies themes, icons, and fonts to GTK programs, default settings will be used without
 bottom - resource monitor
-fastfetch - ascii art and system specs/details, looks pretty on terminal startup mainly but comes with a few helpful things to see
+macchina - ascii art and system specs/details, looks pretty on terminal startup mainly but comes with a few helpful things to see

 FONTS:
 ttf-iawriter-nerd